 - Mean satisfaction ratings have remained above a 3.5 for all groups surveyed.

 - Faculty gave the following services the highest satisfaction rating of 3.9: circulation, ILL, library liaisons,

 course reserves, reference, and the newest services: chapter digitization and book request & pick up.

 - Staff average trait ratings (friendliness, knowledgeability, reliability and responsiveness) for all IS teams have remained above 3.6 out of 4 since 2018.

 - Mean satisfaction ratings for students have remained the same or improved since 2020.
 The mean satisfaction

 rating for “performance of wireless on campus” has the highest improvement with 62% of students satisfied

 Please see the 2022 Miso Survey Results for a more complete look at the findings.

 Connecticut College has been participating in this survey on a roughly biannual basis since 2006; this ongoing participation helps us evaluate services on a longitudinal basis.
 The survey is administered by a nonprofit group headquartered at Bryn Mawr College.

-More about the MISO Survey, including contact information for the survey providers and a list of 2016 participating institutions, can be found here (https://www.misosurvey.org/).
-For more information about the MISO Survey on campus, contact Ariela McCaffrey, research support and outreach librarian, firstname.lastname@example.org, or Lee Hisle, vice president of Information Services and librarian of the College, at 860-439-2650 or by email.
+More about the MISO Survey, including contact information for the survey providers and a list of 2016 participating institutions, can be found at misosurvey.org.
+For more information about the MISO Survey on campus, contact Ariela McCaffrey, assistant director of research support, firstname.lastname@example.org, or Lee Hisle, vice president of Information Services and librarian of the College, at 860-439-2650 or email@example.com.